-Linear regression is an analysis that assesses whether one or more predictor variables explains the dependent (criterion) variable.
+Linear regression is an analysis that assesses whether one or more predictor variables explain the dependent (criterion) variable.
 The regression has five key assumptions:

 Secondly, the linear regression analysis requires all variables to be multivariate normal.
-This assumption can best be checked with a histogram and a fitted normal curve or a Q-Q-Plot.
-Normality can be checked with a goodness of fit test, e.g., the Kolmogorov-Smirnof test.
-When the data is not normally distributed a non-linear transformation, e.g., log-transformation might fix this issue, however it can introduce effects of multicollinearity.
+This assumption can best be checked with a histogram or a Q-Q-Plot.
+Normality can be checked with a goodness of fit test, e.g., the Kolmogorov-Smirnov test.
+When the data is not normally distributed a non-linear transformation (e.g., log-transformation) might fix this issue.

 Thirdly, linear regression assumes that there is little or no multicollinearity in the data.
-Multicollinearity occurs when the independent variables are not independent from each other.
-A second important independence assumption is that the error of the mean has to be independent from the independent variables.
+Multicollinearity occurs when the independent variables are too highly correlated with each other.

-Multicollinearity might be tested with 4 central criteria:
+Multicollinearity may be tested with three central criteria:

 1) Correlation matrix – when computing the matrix of Pearson’s Bivariate Correlation among all independent variables the correlation coefficients need to be smaller than 1.